 10 Things to Do in Lassen Volcanic National Park (+ Tips!)

-One of the lesser-known national parks on the west coast is Lassen Volcanic National Park.
+One of the lesser-known national parks on the West Coast is Lassen Volcanic National Park.
 This guide details the best things to do in Lassen Volcanic National Park, including travel tips and where to stay!

 About Lassen Volcanic National Park

-Located in northeastern California, this gorgeous national park is as unique as it is rich and is an American gem.
+Located in northeastern California, this gorgeous national park is as unique as it is rich and is truly an American gem.

 In addition, this US national park is one of the few places in the world where you can find all 4 types of volcanoes – cinder cone, stratovolcano, shield, and plug dome.

-Inside the park, you will find several hiking trails, hot springs, boiling mud pots, and fumaroles.
+Inside the park, you will also find several hiking trails, hot springs, boiling mud pots, and fumaroles.
 It became a US national park in 1916.

 Best Time to Visit Lassen National Park

-If you are planning to visit the park, you need to realize that the best time to visit Lassen Volcanic National Park is in summer.
+If you are planning to visit the park, you need to understand that the best time to visit Lassen Volcanic National Park is in summer.
 The roads remain open during the summer months until the first snowfall (usually in October).

 Best Things to Do in Lassen Volcanic National Park